 licensed under CC BY 2.0 by Srinath Perera

-Kalpitiya, that was called Calpenteyn or Calpetty by the Dutch, is a narrow land tongue that stretches to the north for about 50 kilometres beyond Puttlam, parallel to the mainland.
-At the extreme tip is the Kalpitiya Fort, which, after a long time of neglect in which it slowly deteriorated, is now a Sri Lankan Navy base.
+Kalpitiya, historically known as Calpenteyn or Calpetty by the Dutch, is a narrow peninsula extending about 50 kilometers north from Puttalam, running parallel to the mainland.
+At its tip lies Kalpitiya Fort, which, after years of neglect and deterioration, now functions as a base for the Sri Lankan Navy.

 Also See